 One end of the shawl tucks into a space in the other end.
 Interestingly, I have seen quite a few new designs just this year using this technique.

-I was really pleased to discover that my mom still had this shawl, one of the first things I knit, 35 years ago.
+I was really pleased to discover that my mom still had this shawl, one of the earlier things I knit, 35 years ago.
 It was also the first knitted gift I ever gave.
 This is one of those great things about moms, I guess.
 I wonder if she also kept all of the ash trays I made her over the years.
 (Do you remember those days when everyone smoked, and first graders proudly made ash trays for their mothers for mother’s day gifts?)

 This style is a little too cutesy for me now; I much prefer the classiness of the blue mohair, a shape which has withstood the passage of time.